-That that journalist was his niece and goddaughter gave the infamously secretive Coleman the time and space to relive the white-hot battles of Ulster football in the early 90s, from Casement to Clones with the boys of ’93, and their triumphant march to Croker to claim Sam, the ultimate prize.
+That the journalist was his niece and goddaughter gave the infamously secretive Coleman the time and space to relive the white-hot battles of Ulster football in the early ’90s, from Casement to Clones with the boys of ’93, and their triumphant march to Croker to claim Sam, the ultimate prize.

 Over a period of months, then years, and in that unique South Derry brogue, he recalls those guts and glory days: the professional triumphs and personal disasters, not least his sacking just a year after seeing his beloved ‘boys’ crowned All Ireland kings.
 That was personal.

 The charismatic Coleman pays homage to the halcyon days of Ulster football and to the men who made them: McEniff and McGrath as well as Heffernan and Boylan.
-At the root of his story though remains his golden philosophy, “players is the men”.
+At the root of his story though remains his golden philosophy, ‘the players is the men’.

 About the Authors

-Maria McCourt is Eamonn Coleman’s niece and goddaughter, and a former journalist and editor who has worked as a news and sports reporter for publications in Ireland, Australia and the US.
-Having started her career as a trainee journalist with the Belfast Media Group, she went on to become editor of two of its newspapers, the North Belfast News and South Belfast News.
-In the mid-2000s, she led editorial teams in Cavan and Monaghan, establishing two weekly papers in the counties, and has also worked for the Irish Echo newspaper in Sydney and as a contributor for Irish Echo in New York.
+Maria McCourt is Eamonn Coleman’s niece and goddaughter.
+A former journalist and editor, she has worked as a news and sports reporter for publications in Ireland, Australia and the US.
+Maria started her career as a trainee journalist with the Belfast Media Group and went on to become editor of two of its newspapers, the North Belfast News and South Belfast News.
+The start-up editor of the national daily, Daily Ireland, in the late 2000s she led editorial teams in Cavan and Monaghan, establishing two weekly papers in the counties.
+She has also worked for the Irish Echo newspaper in Sydney and as a contributor for Irish Echo in New York.